-Revenue from mainland China amounted to RMB9,972.7 million for the year ended 31 December 2023, which increased by 4.0% compared with the previous year on a LFL basis.
-The increase was mainly attributable to the strong double-digit growth in ANC and PNC segment, which was partially offset by a mid-teen decrease in BNC segment.
-On reported basis, revenue from mainland China accounted for 71.6% of the Group's total revenue for the year ended 31 December 2023, compared with 74.9% in the previous year.
+Revenue from mainland China amounted to RMB8,685.4 million for the year ended 31 December 2024, representing a year-on-year decrease of 12.9%.
+The decrease was mainly led by the revenue decline in BNC and PNC segment, though partially offset by sustained growth in ANC segment.
+Revenue from mainland China accounted for 66.6% of the Group's total revenue for the year ended 31 December 2024, compared with 71.6% in the prior year.